 3. Juk (Or Jook):

 In English, Jook (죽), or Juk, translates to rice porridge.
 Like American chicken noodle soup, this is a Korean staple for those who feel ill.
 To make this dish, you slowly boil rice that you have soaked in water for many hours.
 Once boiled, the rice becomes a porridge texture that can easily be swallowed.
-Often, you add vegetables such as carrot and onion into the dish as well as a protein like chicken.
+Often, you add different ingredients (such as vegetables, seafood, chicken, etc.).

 Baesuk (배숙) is a type of Korean pear punch.
 Traditionally, people in Korea make this punch by poaching or steaming a Korean pear, known as ‘bae’ (배), with other ingredients such as honey, black peppercorns, and ginger.
 Then, they would garnish the drink with toasted pine nuts.